 You get to adjust to what works for you.

-Remote work allows you to adjust to what works for you, allowing you to experiment with different working arrangements.
+Remote work allows you to adjust to what works for you, allowing you to experiment with different working arrangements and virtual collaboration.
 You get to work on your most productive time and create a system that suits you, resulting in a shorter time to finish your tasks.
 In addition, since your work schedule is not fixed, it is easier for you to connect and collaborate with your colleagues in different places and time zones.
 Not only are you more effective, but more efficient as well.

 You have more time for self-care.

 Since working from home saves you more time, you can now attend to yourself more.
 You can use this additional time to enrich yourself not just physically but mentally as well.
 Self-care is something important that often gets neglected.

 To physically take care of yourself, instead of indulging in a poor diet of fast food, you can now cook healthy and immune-boosting meals.
 You can also insert short workouts in your days like Yoga, Zumba, or Jump Rope.
 After exercising, you can take online learning courses so that you get to develop yourself and improve your knowledge and skills continuously.
 There are many online resources that you can choose from- you may take something related to your career or expand your horizon and learn something new.